PlasmaPy/plasmapy.github.io/CONTRIBUTING.md

 ### A note on branches

 Nikola's source files are located on the `src` git branch, and the built HTML files are located on the `master` branch.
-The GitHub repository defaults to the source branch as default when cloning the repository, so you shouldn't need to worry about this - and you definitely shouldn't need to change files on `master`.
+The GitHub repository defaults to the source branch as default when cloning the repository, so you shouldn't need to worry about this - and you definitely do not need to change files on `master`.

 ## Submitting a code contribution